Pediatric Dental Residency Program

 Program Length and Number of Positions

 This is a 24-month program beginning July 1 of each year.
-Five new positions are offered each year.
+Six new positions are offered each year.

 Hospital-based certificate program.